cfogd/DECO3500-Team5/Readme.md

 Our design concept is Fabricate, a social and mobile fake news game.

 ## How to play
-1. Edit a News Article

-Choose from two real articles.
+1. **Edit a News Article: **Choose from two real articles.
 Get creative and edit one into a fake news story to trick your friends.

-3. Flag the Fake News

-Review the edited and unedited articles and flag the ones you think are fake.
+3. **Flag the Fake News: **Review the edited and unedited articles and flag the ones you think are fake.
 Can you spot the deception?

-4. Discussion

-Discuss the flagged articles with your friends and come to a decision about whether they are fake or not.
+4. **Discussion:** Discuss the flagged articles with your friends and come to a decision about whether they are fake or not.
 Be careful, could someone be lying?

-5. Win the Game!

-Fool the most friends or spot the most fake articles to win!
+5. **Win the Game:** Fool the most friends or spot the most fake articles to win!

 ## How to download
 1. Clone repository to local device